macs3-project/MACS/docs/filterdup.md

 format of MACS3 to BED or BEDPE (in case of `-f BAMPE`) format, if you use `--keep-dup all` option.

+Please note that, when writing BED format output for single-end dataset, MACS3 assume all the reads having the same length either from `-s` setting or from auto-detection.

 ## Command Line Options

 Here is a brief overview of the command line options: